 TOP TEN MELBOURNE TO DO’s.
 (In no particular order) #1: Melbourne Architecture: Just walk the streets.
 See Victorian, Edwardian and Modern styles. #2: Sensational St.Kilda: St.Kilda beach, the pier, the penguins, Luna Park and Acland Street. #3: Do the Domain: Botanical Garden, The Shrine of Remembrance, Government House, The Tan. #4: The Arts: National Gallery of Victoria, Federation Square Galleries, ACMI, Hosier Lane graffiti. #5: City Life: Ride a tram, Visit Royal Arcade, Block Arcade, Bourke Street Mall, Myers, Parliament House. #6: Aussie Animals: Visit Melbourne or Werribee Zoo, Melbourne Aquarium, Collingwood Children’s Farm. #7: Catch a Show: See a concert, play, musical, comedian, live band or street busker.
 Get out, enjoy. #8: Sports Mad Melbourne: See stars playing AFL football, cricket, tennis, horse racing or the Grand Prix. #9: Fabulous Food: It’s everywhere.
 Visit South Melbourne or Victoria Markets, Lygon or Little Bourke Streets. #10: Sensational Shopping: For fashion check out the city, Chapel Street or Chadstone Shopping Centre.
 OUT OF TOWN OUTINGS (Nearest to furthest) 1.
 Dandenong Ranges (1.25 hours) for stunning native forests walk amongst giant gum trees and ferns.
 2. Yarra Valley (1.5 hours) has great wineries and the Healesville Sanctuary for native Australian animals.
 3. Ballarat (1.5hours) a gold rush period town for Sovereign Hill, a reconstructed gold rush town.
 4. Mornington Peninsula (1.5 hours) is Melbourne’s summer beach retreat with great wineries.
 5. Great Ocean Road (2.5 hours) for the stunning coastal drive, surf beaches and the Twelve Apostles.
 SOME GREAT INNER MELBOURNE THINGS TO DO AND SEE.

-St Vincent Place in Albert Park is a fine example of 19th century residential development around St Vincent Gardens beautiful original terrace houses of the 1860s and 1870s.
+St Vincent Place in Albert Park is a fine example of 19th century residential development around St Vincent Gardens with houses of the 1860s and 1870s.

-St Vincent Gardens in Albert Park, is park of national significance.
-It is an excellent example of nineteenth century residential development around a large landscaped square.
+St Vincent Gardens in Albert Park is of national significance being a 19th century residential development around a landscaped square.

-Bridport Street in Albert Park comprises a vibrant mix of small restaurants and eateries, boutique shops and professional services.
-It is great place to see and be seen.
-People travel for miles to visit.
+Bridport Street in Albert Park comprises a vibrant mix of small restaurants and eateries, boutique shops and professional services to see and be seen.

-Albert Park beach is one of Melbourne's closest beaches, just a mere 5 kilometres from the heart of the CBD.
-Stroll or cycle or stop and use one of the many exercise stations along the way.
+Albert Park beach is one of Melbourne's closest beaches, a mere 5 kilometres from the CBD.
+Stroll or cycle or stop and use one of the many exercise stations.

 Jog, cycle or walk around Albert Park Lake in Melbourne's premier park, Albert Park and see a stunning lake panorama of the city.

-The Albert Park Golf Course is in Albert Park, just 2km from the Melbourne CBD The 18 hole layout is one of the best golf locations in the world with great views of the Melbourne CBD skyline.
+The Albert Park Golf Course is in Albert Park, just 2km from the CBD.
+The 18 hole layout has great views of the Melbourne CBD skyline.

 Melbourne Golf Park is Melbourne's premier public access golf practice facility.
-Open 7 days a week it cater to all ages, abilities.
-If golf is your thing the driving range in a must visit.
+It cater to all ages, abilities.
+If golf is your thing the this is a must.

-Melbourne Sports and Aquatic Centre is an international sporting venue located in Albert Park, Victoria, Australia.
-Virtually every indoor and aquatic sport is played here.
+Melbourne Sports and Aquatic Centre is an international sporting venue in Albert Park.
+Virtually every indoor and aquatic sport is here.

-Located in Albert Park this is Melbourne's premier sports and aquatic complex with two Olympic pools, a 25m lap pool, hot therapy pool, wave pool, children's play pool and a giant slide.
+In Albert Park, Melbourne's premier sports and aquatic centre.
+Two Olympic pools, a 25m lap pool, hot therapy pool, wave pool, children's play pool + giant slide.

-The popular market in South Melbourne is famous for superb gourmet foods and bargains.
-A market visit is a must.
+South Melbourne Market is famous for superb gourmet foods and bargains..
 The market is open from Wednesday's to Sundays.

 The famous pier is a close historic St.Kilda tourist icon.
 Walk out to the end and see the Little Penguins and the stunning Melbourne city skyline.

-A colony of about 1400 Little Penguins can be seen nightly at dusk at St.Kilda Pier among the breakwater rocks at the end of the pier.
-A viewing platform is provide to view the penguins.
+A colony of Little Penguins can be seen nightly at dusk at St.Kilda Pier among the breakwater rocks at the end of the pier.
+A viewing platform is provided.

 Near St.Kilda Pier in St.Kilda is Luna Park, Melbourne's famous and historic amusement park.
 It is a fun place for people of all ages.